 The Most Famous Explorers of Antarctica are revered for creating a heritage of exploration and scientific study of the most remote and mesmerising continent on our planet.
 Read all about their missions, their tears, their failures, and their most celebrated achievements.

-Man’s fascination for the southernmost reaches of our planet has persisted for almost two centuries, ever since British explorer James Clark Ross recognized the dramatic and inhospitable mass of ice-covered land as the Antarctic continent we now know and love.
+Our fascination for the southernmost reaches of our planet has persisted for almost two centuries, ever since British explorer James Clark Ross recognised the dramatic and inhospitable mass of ice-covered land as the Antarctic continent we now know and love.
 Yet despite all this time, and all the colossal efforts made by various countries to carry out extensive research, it is estimated that NASA knows more about Mars than the whole scientific world knows about the White Continent.

 Antarctica may well continue to remain a mystery to us, yet everything we know so far about this utterly captivating place, we owe to but a handful of adventurous, brave, and testosterone-driven men.
-Because the inherent male needs to compete and win (at just about everything, really) must surely count for much of our joint human achievements.

 So who were these Explorers of Antarctica who set sails for the end of the world and froze where no man had ever frozen before?